dugi42/leonardo/README.md

 ### 2.3.
 Adding modulation and texture

 Modulation and texture are used to further enhance the design.
-The function `generate_modulation` again uses the random Spline transformation to
+The subchapters below will explain the math behind these transformations.

+#### 2.3.1.
+Modulation

+The function `generate_modulation()` from the `engine.py` module is used to modulate the grid of points again using random spline transformation.
+Each coordinate of all points generated can be transformed accordingly.
+This allows for a wide range of modulation effects in each spatial dimension.

+#### 2.3.2.
+Texture

+The function `generate_texture()` from the `engine.py` module is used to apply texture to each coordinate of all points generated.
+The following functions can be applied to each coordinate with a defined set of parameters to generate different textures:
+* Sinusoidal function
+* Sawtooth function
+* Square function
+* Gaussian Pulse function

+The function `generate_angular_texture` from the `engine.py` modul than applies the texture transformations on the angles $\varphi$ and $\theta$ in case of the spherical coordinate system.
+The range and specifications of the texture transformations can be defined in the `config.yml` file.

 ## 3. Design process

+## 4. Deployment to Azure Web Services

-## 4. 🌈 Somewhere, over the rainbow ...
+## 5. 🌈 OutlookSomewhere, over the rainbow ...

-*Coming soon!*